securefederatedai/openfl/docs/get_started/quickstart.rst

 =====================

 |productName| has a variety of APIs to choose from when setting up and running a federation.
-In this quick start guide, we will demonstrate how to run a simple federated learning example using the Task Runner API
+In this quick start guide, we will demonstrate how to run a simple federated learning example using the Task Runner API and Hello Federation script

 .. note::